allenai/figureseer/Readme.md

 # FigureSeer: Parsing Result-Figures in Research Papers

+NB: FigureSeer is no longer being actively maintained.
+Code is provided for informational purposes only.
+If you're interested in taking over maintenance, please contact siegeln@uw.edu.

 ### Introduction

 FigureSeer is a system for parsing result-figures in research papers.
 It automatically localizes figures, classifies them, and analyses their content.